All Episodes

 It's right out for everybody to see.

-And I guarantee you, ten years from now, some sweet talking liberal's gonna come along and make people forget all this.
+And I guarantee you, 10 years from now, some sweet-talking liberal is going to come along and make people forget all this.

-They're gonna succumb to the notion of compassion, fairness, equality, uh, you know, because it's just easier to be for that stuff.
+Because people always are going to succumb to the notion of compassion, fairness, equality, because it's just easier to be for that stuff.

 How can we be against equality?